Database Coordinator - Organ Acq-BMT Search (1.0 FTE, Days)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-- Experience: Four (4) years of progressively responsible and directly related work experience.
-Experience in healthcare setting and/or knowledge of medical terminology preferred.
+Experience: Four (4) years of progressively responsible and directly related work experience.

 Knowledge, Skills, & Abilities

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

 • Ability to apply judgment and make informed decisions.

 • Ability to solve problems and identify solutions.

 • Ability to speak and write effectively at a level appropriate for the job.

 • Knowledge and understanding of analytical tools, e.g. graphing, charts, and tables.

 • Knowledge and use of databases, data extraction, summary tools.